Report: Pistons trade Plumlee to Charlotte, swap second round picks

 The Pistons are trading center Mason Plumlee and the No. 37 pick to Charlotte for the No. 57 pick, ESPN reports.

 Plumlee was entering his second year with the Pistons after signing a 3-year deal in free agency last year.
+Plumlee was due $8M this season.

 The Pistons, who are expected to draft Cade Cunningham with the top pick in Thursday’s NBA Draft, own three second round picks.